 Tiwi is a smaller suburb in Northern Territory within the Darwin local government area (postcode 0810).
-With a population of 2,511, the suburb has an established demographic with a median age of 40.
+The area has roughly 2,511 residents and an established family demographic, with a median age of 40.
 Households earn a median income of $105K per year, with an average household size of 2.6 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +1.4% year-on-year at the LGA level.
+NT employment has moved +0.9% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+NT also had 4 Commonwealth-backed major projects under construction, 3 underway, and 5 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, clerical & administrative, technicians & trades.
+Employment in the area leans toward healthcare and public admin & safety.
 The top ancestries reported are Australian, English, Aboriginal Australian.

 Tiwi is served by 2 schools, including 1 secondary, 1 special.
 The average ICSEA score is 944, which is below the national average of 1,000.
 Public transport access includes 15 bus stops.
 Healthcare facilities include 1 public and 1 private hospitals.

-From an investment perspective, Tiwi offers a gross rental yield of 3.9%, rated as moderate yield.
+On the investment side, Gross rental yield sits at around 3.9% (moderate yield).
 Property prices are near the state median ($500K/$711K).
 The price-to-income ratio of 4.8x is considered affordable.
 House prices have moved -10.7% year-on-year.
+Population growth of +1.4% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.